simpleidserver/SimpleIdServer/website/docs/tutorial/ciba.md

 5. Replace the `CN=client.pfx` certificate with the one you have previously downloaded.

+Once the consumption device is configured, you can choose one of the following push notification methods to receive the back channel authentication.

+## 3.1 Console notification method

+By default, the console notification method is configured in the settings of all users.

-When you run the application, a `green message` will be displayed in the Identity Server instance.
+When you run the consumption device, a `green message` will be displayed in the Identity Server instance.
 Copy the URL from the browser and authenticate using the following credentials:

 | Credential | Value    |